 1 (10-ounce) bottle teriyaki sauce

-1 envelope dry onion soup mix
+1 envelope dry onion soup mix2 tablespoons brown sugar

 Please note, a brisket takes longer to cook than a roast, so make sure you account for that.